Aurel300/ammer/source/content/02-definition.md

 See [related issue](issue:17).

- - variables - expression re-evaluated everytime the variable is used
+ - variables - expression re-evaluated every time the variable is used
  - enums - declared as actual `enum`s in Haxe code
  - bitwise flags - same as `Int` constants, but type safe for bitwise-or combinations